kjk1208/layoutDetection/README.md

     │   └── ckpt/design_intent_cgl_epoch35.pth
     └── ...
 ```
 - Execute the following commands to obtain the design intent detection results.
-Noted that GPU IDs should be specified in the ```test.sh```.
+Noted that GPU IDs should be specified in ```test.sh```
 ```
 cd design_intent_detect
 source test.sh <DATASET> <PATH_TO_WEIGHT>